Guidelines and Policies

 4. GRADUATE POLICY AND ADMISSIONS COMMITTEE

-The Graduate Policy and Admissions Committee functions as the executive committee of the Faculty, recommending new policy or changes in existing policies to the Faculty, serving as the admissions and scholarships committee of the Department, and deciding on student petitions regarding such matters as extensions and incompletes.
+The Graduate Policy and Admissions Committee functions as the executive committee of the Faculty, recommending new policy or changes in existing policies to the Faculty, serving as the admissions and scholarships committee of the Department, and deciding on student petitions regarding such matters as extensions and incompletes./The GPAC has not served to determine incompletes.
+That is a routine matter that has been approved in the GDR office.
 It is comprised of the Chair, the Associate Dean for Graduate Education and Research, and the Area Directors of Study.
 The Dean of the Divinity School and the Director of the Program for Theology and Practice are non-voting members of GPAC.
-The Student Representatives have voice and vote on matters of policy, including policies relating to admissions and financial aid; but they are not to be involved in decisions on individual students, including their admission and financial aid awards.

 At the end of each academic year, the department will review the progress of each student.
 The student’s advisor will lead the review process, in consultation with the faculty of the student’s area and the GDR office.
 The review will cover all areas of each student’s progress, including grades, incompletes, language requirements, and overall research plan.
 If the review concludes that the student is not making progress in these areas, the department will place the student on probation for one semester.
 At the end of the probationary semester, the department will conduct a follow-up review of the student.
 If the student’s progress is still unsatisfactory, the department will have the option of dismissing the student from the University.
 PhD students who receive unsatisfactory reviews will have the option of pursuing a terminal MA according to departmental guidelines.
 (Please note that the GDR areas may have more specific policies on evaluating student progress, so students should consult their area statements for additional information.)

-When a student expresses his or her intent in writing to take the Qualifying Examinations, the Dean of the Divinity School, in consultation with the Department Chair, will appoint the student’s Ph.D.
-Committee.
-The Committee must be composed of a minimum of four members, of whom one must represent either a Departmental area other than the student’s major or another Department in the Graduate School.
+When students express their intent in writing to take the Qualifying Examinations, the Dean of the Divinity School, in consultation with the Department Chair, will appoint the Ph.D.
+Committee for each student.
+The Committee must be composed of a minimum of four members, of whom at least one must represent the primary area and one must represent either a Departmental area other than the student’s major or another Department in the Graduate School.
 At least four members of the Committee must be members of the Graduate Faculty of the Graduate School, and the Dean of the Divinity School can, at the request of the Department Chair, appoint non-members to the Committee.
 No more than one associate member of the GDR may be present on any dissertation or qualifying examination committee, and associate members may not be directors of PhD committees.
 If the director of the dissertation is not currently an active member of the Graduate Faculty, a co-director who is an active member must be named.
 The Ph.D.
 Committee has responsibility for: (a) administering, with the Program Areas, the Qualifying Examinations in accord with Departmental procedures and guidelines; (b) guiding the development and preparation of the dissertation; and (c) administering the final oral examination.
 A first and second reader will be designated by the Dean of the Divinity School upon recommendation of the Department Chair, and the first reader serves as the chair of the Ph.D.
 Committee.
 All changes to a Ph.D.
 Committee after it has been appointed must be made in writing, with copies to the student’s file and to all members of the committee (old and new); the changes are not final until approved by the Dean of the Divinity School.

 Departmental Policies and Procedures

-Updated worksheets, recording progress toward the completion of degree requirements, will be maintained for each student in the program by advisers and the Departmental Administrative Assistant.
+Updated worksheets, recording progress toward the completion of degree requirements, will be maintained for each student in the program by advisers and the Administrative Manager for the GDR.

 Students who enter the Graduate Department of Religion may be required to take additional courses to orient them to the field before they proceed to their major and minor concentrations.
 The number of courses taken for this purpose will vary with the individual student’s background and with the program of study.
 Decisions concerning orientation requirements are made by the Area Directors in consultation with the respective faculty involved.